Cut-off Theorems for the PV-model: Serializability

-\end{definition} There may be no executions obeying a given schedule, but we have: \begin{proposition} (a special case of \cite{Fajstrup2016} Prop.~7.9) Let $S$ be a schedule for a PV-program.
+\begin{example} With $T=Pa.Pd.Pb.Va.Pc.Vb.Pd.Vd.Pb.Vc.Pa.Vb.Pd.Vd.Va$, not all schedules for $T^2$ are allowed.
+See Fig.~\ref{fig:serializable}.
+Either at each rectangle the choice of an execution is right-then-up or it is up-then-right at all of them.
+Even though some of the green rectangles are disconnected from the others. $T^2$ is serializable.
+And by Thm.~\ref{thm:serializabilitykapacity2}, so is $T^n$ for general $n$. \end{example} There may be no executions obeying a given schedule, as in Ex.~\ref{ex:serializable}, but we have: \begin{proposition} (a special case of \cite{Fajstrup2016} Prop.~7.9) Let $S$ be a schedule for a PV-program.
 All executions obeying $S$ are equivalent.
-Moreover, for all executions $\gamma$, there is a set of schedules which are obeyed by $\gamma$. \end{proposition} In general, this may not give the classification up to equivalence, since there may be executions obeying more than one schedule.
-When all resources have capacity 1, this does not occur: \begin{proposition} For a PV-program such that all resources have capacity 1 and an execution $\gamma$, there is precisely one schedule obeyed by $\gamma$. \end{proposition} \begin{proof} For existence, see \cite{Fajstrup2016} Prop.~7.27.
-The upshot is that a dipath passes each rectangle and avoids at least one of the extensions $R^l_ {s_l}$.
+Moreover, for all executions $\gamma$, there is a set of schedules which are obeyed by $\gamma$.
+If all resources have capacity $1$, the schedule is unique. \end{proposition} For general capacities, there may be executions obeying more than one schedule. \begin{proof} For existence, see \cite{Fajstrup2016} Prop.~7.27.
+The upshot is that an execution will contain choices for all the rectangles - it is a resolving of the conflicts.